GeForce 600 series: GeForce 600 (6xx) series

-Discontinued support
+Support

-Nvidia announced that after Release 390 drivers, it will no longer release 32-bit drivers for 32-bit operating systems.
+Nvidia stopped releasing 32-bit drivers for 32-bit operating systems after the last Release 390 driver, 391.35, was released in March 2018.

-Nvidia announced that Kepler notebook GPUs will transition to legacy support from April 2019 onwards and be supported for critical security updates only until April 2020.
-Several of notebook Geforce 6xxM GPUs are affected by this change, the remaining ones being low-end Fermi GPUs already out of support since January 2019.
+Kepler notebook GPUs moved to legacy support in April 2019 and stopped receiving critical security updates in April 2020.
+Several notebook Geforce 6xxM GPUs were affected by this change, the remaining ones being low-end Fermi GPUs already out of support since January 2019.

 Nvidia announced that after Release 470 drivers, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.

 Nvidia announced that all remaining Kepler desktop GPUs would transition to legacy support from September 2021 onwards and be supported for critical security updates through September 2024.
 All remaining GeForce 6xx GPUs would be affected by this change.